 Intercultural competence can no longer be viewed as a ‘nice to have’ skill in our world.
 It is a ‘need to have.’

 We all need to better understand and appreciate the complex cultural differences that exist in the world, and be able to engage effectively and appropriately across these differences.

 That means our educational institutions need to get serious about fostering intercultural development.
 This work must include developing the intercultural competence of faculty, staff, and leaders, not just students.

-If you are faculty or staff in higher education who would like to improve your ability to appropriately and effectively navigate cultural differences, and better support students from globally diverse backgrounds, the Navigating Cultural Differences (Virtual) Workshop is for you!
+If you are an educator who would like to improve your ability to appropriately and effectively navigate cultural differences, and create inclusive environments where all students can thrive, the Navigating Cultural Differences online course is for you!